EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/plot.md

 ### plot.invy

 Invert the y-axis of the current axis.
 Package: plot Description: Invert the y-axis of the current axis.
-This is a shortcut command to axis('ij') and
+This is a shortcut command to axis('ij') and set(gca,'YDir','Inverse').